pdelfino/emacs-flashcards/README.md

 This an open-source repository with flashcards about Emacs.
 The flashcard deck here is, basically, an [org-mode](https://en.wikipedia.org/wiki/Org-mode) file (`.org`) with special annotations.

 Org-mode files have plain text style with a **simple mark-up** which means you can comfortably read the source.
-However, In order to have the file really behaving like a flashcard system, you need to use [org-drill](https://orgmode.org/worg/org-contrib/org-drill.html) - which is another package from Emacs.
+However, in order to have the file really behaving like a flashcard system, you need to use [org-drill](https://orgmode.org/worg/org-contrib/org-drill.html) - which is another package from Emacs.

 ## Why doing this?